-Dr. Birkett has more than 20 years of vaccine development experience, primarily with biotechnology companies, where he successfully advanced novel influenza and malaria vaccine candidates from research through first-in-human clinical studies.
-Prior to joining MVI, he was senior director of Preclinical Research at Acambis (now Sanofi Pasteur Biologics Co.), where he had responsibility for the company’s global preclinical vaccine research portfolio, with a special focus on influenza and adjuvant technology identification.
-Prior to Acambis, he played a similar role at Apovia Inc., first as senior director of Research and subsequently as vice president of Preclinical Development.
+Dr. Birkett has more than 25 years of vaccine development experience, gained in both the private and public sectors.
+Prior to joining PATH he spent over a decade working for biotechnology companies, where he led teams that successfully advanced novel influenza and malaria vaccine candidates from research through first-in-human clinical studies.
+Most recently he was Senior Director of Preclinical Research at Acambis (now Sanofi Pasteur Biologics Co.), a company with US and UK operations where he had responsibility for the company’s global preclinical vaccine research portfolio, with a special focus on influenza and adjuvant technologies.
+Prior to Acambis, he played a similar role at Apovia Inc., a company with US and German operations where he served as a Vice President of Preclinical Development.

 Dr. Birkett earned a PhD in Biochemistry and Molecular Biophysics from Virginia Commonwealth University(US); he has a BSc (Honors) in Applied Biological Sciences from the University of the West of England (UK).